67 Cedar Park Apartment Communities Vetted. Skip the 40 Hours of Research.

 Unit Types and What’s Hard to Find

-We get a lot of searches for 1- and 2-bedrooms, and that’s where the options run deepest.
-Beyond that, inventory gets thin and knowing where to look saves real time:
+We get a lot of searches for 1 and 2 bedrooms, and that’s where the options run deepest.
+Beyond that, inventory gets thin, and knowing where to look saves real time:

 • 4-Bedrooms: Only four communities have them: Cedar Park Townhomes, Lakeline, Markham at Lakeline, and Cypress Creek at Lakeline.
 We work with a lot of families who need that much space and don’t realize how limited the supply is until they start looking.

-The space vs. finishes trade-off: This comes up in almost every client conversation.
-Older communities (built before 2010) tend to give you more square footage per dollar.
-A 2BR at a 2002-vintage property might run 1,100+ sqft for what a newer build charges for 900 sqft with updated finishes.
+The space versus finishes trade off: This comes up in almost every client conversation.
+Older communities built before 2010 tend to give you more square footage per dollar.
+A 2 bedroom at a 2002 vintage property might run 1,100+ sqft for what a newer build charges for 900 sqft with updated finishes.
 Which matters more depends on how you live, and it’s one of the first things we sort through together.

 Features Worth Knowing About Before You Tour